 - Hemoglobin ≥ 9 g/dl.

-- Potassium, total calcium (corrected for serum albumin), magnesium, sodium and phosphorus within normal limits for the institution or corrected to within normal limits before first dose of study medication.
+- Potassium, total calcium (corrected for serum albumin) and magnesium within normal limits for the institution or corrected to within normal limits before first dose of study medication.

 - International normalized ratio (INR) ≤ 1.5 unless on direct thrombin inhibitor at time of study entry.